Fourche Mountain salamander

 The Fourche Mountain salamander (Plethodon fourchensis) is a species of salamander in the family Plethodontidae endemic to the Ouachita Mountains in the central United States.
 Its natural habitat is temperate forests and it is threatened by habitat loss.

 Description

-The Fourche Mountain salamander has a sturdier body shape than most of the other salamander species in the locality.
-Its back is black with two rows of irregular grey blotches and a speckling of smaller pale spots.
-The underside is dark with a few lighter spots and the chin is pale.
+The Fourche Mountain salamander is medium-sized species with a black background color and varying amounts of small brassy or cream colored spots and two rows of larger, irregular blotches along the dorsum (back).
+The underside is dark with small lighter spots and a pale chin.

 Distribution and habitat

 The Fourche Mountain salamander only occurs in the Fourche Mountains, the Shut-In Mountains, and the eastern side of Iron Fork Mountain in the Ouachita Mountain range in Arkansas and eastern Oklahoma.
 It is found in deciduous woodland high in the mountains especially in ravines and on north-facing slopes.
 It sometimes hybridizes with the Rich Mountain salamander (P. ouachitae) where their ranges overlap on the western side of Fourche Mountain.